bbatsov/metaredux/_posts/2025-02-03-projectile-introduces-significant-caching-improvements.md

 ---

-One of Projectile's key features has always been the ability to cache the files in a project, so next time need to do something with them you'd skip the potentially expensive project file indexing step.
+One of Projectile's key features has always been the ability to cache the files in a project, so next time you need to do something with them you'd skip the potentially expensive project file indexing step.
 The feature has always worked reasonably well, but it suffered from a couple of design flaws that I've been meaning to address for a while: